Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Accessing DataLoaders within LightningModule
 ********************************************

-In the case that you require access to the DataLoader or dataset objects, DataLoaders for each step can be accessed using the ``Trainer`` object:
+In the case that you require access to the DataLoader or Dataset objects, DataLoaders for each step can be accessed using the ``Trainer`` object:

 .. testcode::